benbusby/farside/README.md

 available public instances for a particular service, while also helping to distribute traffic more evenly across all instances and avoid performance bottlenecks and rate-limiting.

+## Heroku deploy
+To load  custom services, you must paste a base64 encoded string into the FARSIDE_SERVICES_JSON field you can encode your json at https://www.base64encode.org

 ## Demo